coolOrangeLabs/powerLoadPublic/CmdLets/doc/Import-FilesToDatabase.md

 # Import-FilesToDatabase

 ## SYNOPSIS
-Copies the file names and folder names from the specified source directory to the configured powerLoad database.
+Pupulates the powerLoad database with folders and files from the given list of files

 ## SYNTAX